idbanham/WindowsServiceForEflow_Pub/README.md

 2.2 Install Certificate on Windows Host

 The devices need to trust the certificate that IoT Edge presents to them.
-To do this you need to install the
+To do this you need to install the azure-iot-test-only.root.ca.cert.pem certificate in the Windows Certificate Store for the Machine.
+Copy the file to the Azure VM hosting the EFLOW instance and then use the Windows Certificate Import Wizard to save the file into the Trusted store.
+Make sure you do this for the machine, not the current user.

+3 - Add EFLOW VM IP Address to Windows VM Hosts file

+ 1) Check the name of the EFLOW VM by running the Get-EflowVmName command from an administrator Powershell session on the Windows VM
+ 2) Edit the c:\windows\system32\drivers\etc\hosts file to add the EFLOW VM name and IP Address

 3 - Create Windows Service Code

 The code in this repository works and should just need compiling.
-There are a couple of
+There are a couple of items to note in the code:

+ 1) The example was built on top of a public Microsoft example.
+Most of the core code is still there and the code puts jokes in the log every 10 minutes.
+With a more skilled coder, this could be removed.

+ 2) WindowsBackgroundService.cs - Line 14.
+If wanting to test the code directly you can put an IoT Hub connection string in this line and comment out line 15.

+ 3) WindowsBackgroundService.cs - Line 32.
+This is commented out as it's not required as the certificate is already installed in the trust store.
+The InstallACert code doesn't work when run in a service as it triggers a UI action that doesn't get surfaced.

 4 - Deploy Windows Service Code

+Compile and publish the project, zip up the published code and copy to a directory on the Windows Host VM.

 5 - Create Leaf Devices under IoT Edge

+In the Azure Portal create some devices under your IoT Hub and set them as child devices of your IoT Edge instance.
+Copy the connection strings for each device.

 6 - Create Service Instances

+Copy the ServicesCreateList.txt file from the WindowsConfig directory of this repo to your Windows Host machine.
+Edit the file to set your device names and connection strings.
+Note that you need to add a "GatewayHostname" parameter with the name of your EFLOW VM to the end of the connection string.
+Without that parameter, the device would connect directly to IoT hub without going through IoT Edge.

+Once edited, change the extension of the file to .bat if you want to run it without copying and pasting individual lines.

 7 - Start and Stop Service Instances

+Open the Services tool, the services should be listed but not running. right click on a service to open the context menu and select start, the service should start sending data to IoT Hub via the EFLOW IoT Edge instance.
+Repeat for the other service instances.

+You can change other service parameters to set up auto-start and recovery options.